For Immediate Release: Monday, August 1, 2022

 NARAL Pro-Choice America President Mini Timmaraju released the following statement in response:

-Today’s announcement comes in the aftermath of the anti-choice supermajority on the Supreme Court overturning Roe in its ruling in Dobbs v.
+These actions come in the aftermath of the anti-choice supermajority on the Supreme Court overturning Roe v.
+Wade in its ruling in Dobbs v.
 Jackson Women’s Health Organization.
 This cruel decision opened the door for extremist state lawmakers to enforce extreme bans on abortion.
-Roughly half of the states in the country are at risk of banning abortion, and thus far, 14 states have bans in place and many more are rushing to do the same.
+Roughly half of the states in the country are at risk of banning abortion, and thus far, over a dozen states have bans in place, and many more are rushing to do the same.
 The people hurt most by these bans and restrictions are those who already face barriers to accessing abortion care—including women; Black, Indigenous, and other people of color; those working to make ends meet; the LGBTQ+ community; immigrants; young people; those living in rural communities; and people with disabilities.

 For over 50 years, NARAL Pro-Choice America has fought to protect and advance reproductive freedom at the federal and state levels—including access to abortion care, birth control, pregnancy and post-partum care, and paid family leave—for every body.
 NARAL is powered by its 4 million members from every state and congressional district in the country, representing the 8 in 10 Americans who support legal abortion.